Difference Between HSS and Cobalt Drill Bits Skip to content

 • Price

-HSS drill bits are generally cheaper , while cobalt may be a bit on the high-end.
+HSS drill bits are generally cheaper, while cobalt bits are a little bit more expensive.

 By now, we believe you want to be ready to determine the proper drill bits to use between HSS and cobalt.
-The materials, application, and budget are a number of the factors you would like to think about before you create a choice.
+The materials, application, and budget are a number of factors you would like to think about before you make a choice.

 Compare products